 Additionally, Piazza owns a .989 fielding percentage as a catcher and he gunned down 423 would-be base runners, which is good for a 23% caught stealing percentage (CS%).

 Piazza was elected to the Baseball Hall of Fame in 2016.
+He is hands down the best Dodger catcher in team history, based on WAR.

 #2.
 Russell Martin, 38.8 career WAR